5 Unkillable Houseplants For All

 Good to know: Cacti and succulents require a special potting mix that gives them the drainage they need to flourish.

 Matching pots: I found these pots really cute!

 Ideal companion for the bedroom, with a stunning sculptural look resembling flames.

 Snake plant: hardy specimen with individually rooted leaves, perfect for year-round indoor decoration, with quite some style s'il-vous-plaît!
 Minimum effort required.
 Water less than monthly if kept in shady to semi-light spot.

-A tropical specimen that's hard to kill (also air-purifying)
+A tropical specimen that's hard to kill, and purifies the air.

-Zeezee plant: elegant and low maintenance plant, bringing style and structure to your house.
+Zeezee plant: also known as the Zanzibar gem, this elegant and low maintenance plant will bring style and structure to your house.
 It's perfect for the living room on a side or console table.
 I like that its waxy leaves are attached to the stem in a very organized way.
 It does not demand anything else than a bi-monthly watering during growth period.
 When not growing, it can thrive with less water than that in a shady spot, thanks to its high tolerance to shade.
 Avoid placing it under direct sunlight.
 Also good to know, wash hands after touching the plant, as it's poisonous.
 I'm still amazed by its spectacular growth, and that's one of the least demanding indoor plant I know.
 Really hardy and low maintenance!

 ...because it's you (and also because I couln't choose only 5)